World Financial Group: World Marketing Alliance (1991–2001)

+World Financial Group (2001–present)

+In 2008, the company was criticized by customers who claimed to have lost significant sums due to WFG agents selling them "inappropriate investments".

 In 2015, John Hancock Financial, a Boston-based insurance company, acquired 1,100 advisors from Transamerica World Financial Group.

 World Financial Group has over 3,500 offices in the United States.
 The World Financial Group Canadian division, World Financial Group Insurance Agency of Canada Inc., moved to Toronto, Ontario in February 2012.
 In 2008, World Financial Group had over 80 Canadian offices and over 1,500 agents.
 On July 1, 2013, WFG Securities of Canada, Inc. changed its name to Transamerica Securities, Inc.

 As of 2022, there are approximately 53,200 independent life insurance agents associated with WFGIA in the United States and its affiliated insurance agency operating in Canada.

 In September 2022, the World Financial Group Agency of Canada (WFGIAC) renewed its sponsorship of the 2022 Pinty’s Grand Slam of Curling.

 In November 2022, Transamerica appointed Todd Buchanan President of World Financial Group Insurance Agency, LLC (WFG), Senior Vice President at Transamerica, and head of Transamerica Financial Advisors, Inc. (TFA).

-Provider companies

-WFG works with hundreds of product provider companies, including mutual funds and unit investment trusts, and various insurance and financial services-related companies.
+In April 2023, the Financial Services Regulatory Authority of Ontario (FSRA) sent an enforcement notice to WFG's Canada office requesting a submissions on a tri-monthly basis "the names and license numbers" over concerns that 10,000-plus OrCanadian agents were selling complex products without performing "direct monitoring and supervision of agents", "having specific individuals or departments formally overseeing the entire licensed agent monitoring function" and with "no formal proactive agent reviews", as alleged.
+One month later, WFG's Canada location agreed to form a supervision team that would evaluate its agents based on "risk-based selection, representative sampling, and reviews of newly sponsored agents.

 Regulatory issues

+Since the company's founding, WMA/WFG have been fined numerous times via complaints from former clients.